StephenZhao-AI/arxiv-LLM-scraper/README.md

 # arXiv LLM Scraper

 ## Overview
-Built an automated pipeline to retrieve and classify research papers from arXiv using LLMs.
+An automated pipeline to retrieve and classify medical research papers from arXiv using LLMs.

 ## Features
 - arXiv API integration for paper retrieval